raduzoom/dzs-youtube-block/README.md

 Yes!
 DZS YouTube Block is designed to work with all WordPress themes that support Gutenberg blocks.

-= Can I customize the appearance of the video player? =

-Absolutely!
-The plugin includes multiple themes and customization options in the block settings panel.

 = Does this plugin work with page builders? =

 Yes, it's compatible with most page builders including Elementor (with our dedicated widget).